-Priority Activity Current status Objectives High Horse riding (trails) Permitted on designated tracks and trails Highest levels of use not on council-managed land Conflicts with mountain biking at Sheepstation Creek Conservation Park (Upper Caboolture) Limited signage Limited infrastructure (trailheads, car parking) Connectivity issues for longer distance trail riding throughout the western side of the region (potential safety issues with riding near to the road network) To liaise with land managers of key sites (e.g. Beerburrum West State Forest (Bracalba)) and investigate opportunities for council to provide key infrastructure on adjoining council-managed land Medium Birdwatching/ nature study The region is home to a diversity of native animals and plants across a variety of habitats Pumicestone Passage is an internationally-recognised destination for migratory shorebirds Council has established bird hides in key viewing locations To continue to plan and develop bird hides (and viewing platforms) in key locations (e.g. Nathan Road wetlands/Morris Park) Medium Canoeing/ kayaking/SUP Range of existing launch points Limited signage and trailhead infrastructure Opportunity for further activation of Pumicestone Passage; Caboolture, North and South Pine Rivers through development of additional paddle craft launch areas To plan and develop additional non-motorised watercraft launch points Medium Swimming (in natural areas) The region offers a range of natural areas for swimming (from a patrolled surf beach to free flowing creeks and water holes in natural areas) To continue to maintain existing embellishments at popular natural swimming locations (e.g. Woorim Beach and Andy Williams Park at Cedar Creek) Low Fishing The region provides for a range of fishing alternatives Boat ramps (and fishing cleaning tables) have been developed at key locations To continue to maintain existing embellishments at popular fishing locations
+Priority Activity Current status Objectives High Horse riding (trails) Permitted on designated tracks and trails Highest levels of use not on council-managed land Conflicts with mountain biking at Sheepstation Creek Conservation Park (Morayfield) Limited signage Limited infrastructure (trailheads, car parking) Connectivity issues for longer distance trail riding throughout the western side of the region (potential safety issues with riding near to the road network) To liaise with land managers of key sites (e.g. Beerburrum West State Forest (Bracalba)) and investigate opportunities for council to provide key infrastructure on adjoining council-managed land Medium Birdwatching/ nature study The region is home to a diversity of native animals across a variety of habitats Pumicestone Passage is an internationally-recognised destination for migratory shorebirds Council has established bird hides in key viewing locations To continue to plan and develop bird hides (and viewing platforms) in key locations (e.g. Nathan Road wetlands/Morris Park) Medium Canoeing/ kayaking/SUP Range of existing launch points within urban parks Limited signage and trailhead infrastructure Opportunity for further activation of Pumicestone Passage; Caboolture, North and South Pine Rivers through development of additional launch areas To plan and develop additional non-motorised watercraft launch points Medium Swimming (in natural areas) The region offers a range of natural areas for swimming (from a patrolled surf beach to trickling fresh water streams) To continue to maintain existing embellishments at popular natural swimming locations (e.g. Woorim Beach and Andy Williams Park at Cedar Creek) Low Fishing The region provides for a range of fishing alternatives Boat ramps (and fishing cleaning tables) have been developed at key locations To continue to maintain existing embellishments at popular fishing locations